How to Fix WordPress RSS Feed Errors

 Save Permalinks Changes

-After adjusting the permalinks, visit your RSS feed URL (usually yourwebsite.com/feed) to check if the feed is now loading correctly.
-If it works, the issue will likely be related to the permalinks.
+After saving, visit your RSS feed URL (usually yourwebsite.com/feed) to check whether the feed is now loading correctly.
+If it is, a stale rewrite rule was the cause.

 Conclusion